gla-rad/iala_ms2_maritime_service/source/guideline/annex-a.md

   <td>Electronic documents should support: easy localization of information (e.g. with the help of a search function); automatic updates (e.g. of Notices to Mariners); possible integration of information from multiple sources; the integration of information in other systems on the bridge (e.g. ECDIS) electronic documents should be printable or be additionally provided as paper version; the need for traceability and ability to audit.</td>
 </tr>
 <tr>
-  <td><strong>Automated Updating of Baseline Data and Documents</strong><br/>Seafarers expressed a desire for documents such as charts and voyage planning publications to be automatically updated, with minimal shipboard intervention.</td>
+  <td><strong>Automated Updating of Baseline Data and Documents:</strong> Seafarers expressed a desire for documents such as charts and voyage planning publications to be automatically updated, with minimal shipboard intervention.</td>
   <td>Seafarers are required to use a plethora of publications associated with voyage planning and monitoring.
 These include, but are not limited to: charts, lights list, lists of radio signals, sailing directions, port guides, etc. Currently, most of these are kept on board in paper format and require a considerable amount of time to keep constantly updated.
 Seafarers believe that e-Navigation can be of benefit if it ensures that all these sources of information are automatically maintained up to date, and all of this information is accessible from a centralized location.
 Seafarers have also expressed a desire for this information to be easy to access, sort and make sense of.
 This may be achieved by standard formats or smart systems.
 Seafarers are very concerned that e-Navigation may lead to more information being made available to them, leading to further overburdening.
 It is essential that the provision of information via e-Navigation should be managed and presented effectively.</td>
   <td>
     <ul>